jedi-academy/learn-4711/data/labs/lab04.md

 #Lab #4 - Working With Controllers & Routing
-COMP4711 - BCIT - Fall 2016
+COMP4711 - BCIT - Winter 2017

 ##Lab Goals

-The purpose of this lab is to help you explore and practice some of the controller and routing techniques for CodeIgniter.
+The purpose of this lab is to help you explore and practice some of the controller strategies and routing techniques for CodeIgniter.

-The lab will result in fixing eight broken links in a starter webapp, using the routing techniques discussed in class, and in adding a "hook".
+The lab will result in fixing eight broken links in a starter webapp, using the routing techniques discussed in class; and changing two default berhaviors.

-We will continue to use gitflow workflow, with the new twist of simple issue tracking.
+We will continue to use gitflow workflow, with the new twists of GPG signing and simple issue tracking.

 I have setup a [starter repository](https://github.com/jedi-academy/starter-routes) for you to work from.
-Each of the nine tasks will be completed independently.
+Each of the ten tasks will be completed independently.

 ##Lab Teams